-The Local Government and Elections (Wales) Act 2021 has recently been introduced and allows for the local councils to use the "General Power of Competence".
+The Local Government and Elections (Wales) Act 2021 was introduced in April 2021 and allows for the local councils to use the "General Power of Competence".
 This can be applied where a council has a qualified clerk, two thirds of its members have been elected and it has two years unqualified audits.
+I am extremely pleased to report that Hawarden Community Council is able to resolve to be a council with the General Power of Competence which shows that the council is a competent council.
+This matter will be debated at the council's annual meeting on 15th May, 2023.